-A VPN (virtual private network) is becoming the go-to solution for people all around the world.
+A VPN (virtual private network) is a useful tool for all types of internet users.
 Whether you want more privacy and security or a safe and effective way to unblock websites and stream media, a good VPN is the solution.
-But with so many VPN services on the market, how do you find the best VPN that meets your exact needs?
+But with so many VPN services on the market, how do you find the best VPN in 2022 that meets your needs?

 Sorting through the noise is increasingly difficult with all the new VPNs coming online and dozens of overnight experts making dubious recommendations.
-There are even VPNs themselves that are buying up “VPN review” sites that push their own products.
+There are even VPNs themselves that are buying up “VPN review” sites and recommending their own products.
 Needless to say, finding the best VPN can be a challenging task.

 Many VPN services also do not work well.
 In testing and researching 100+ VPN services over the past six years, I’ve found that most VPNs fail when put to the test.
 Here are three common problems: